EuroMillions vs EuroJackpot

 - EuroJackpot costs £2.00 per ticket, while EuroMillions is £2.50.
 However, through online lottery betting site Lottoland, players can enter EuroMillions for just £2.00!

-- The EuroJackpot and EuroMillions draw both take place on Friday evening, although an hour apart.
+- The EuroJackpot and EuroMillions draw both take place on Tuesday and Friday evening, although an hour apart.

 - Spain is the only country which takes part in both EuroMillions and EuroJackpot lotteries.